anisarif/HomeAutomation/README.md

-This project is a home automation system built using Flask for the backend, React for the frontend, and MQTT for real-time communication.
+This project is a home automation system built using Python Flask for the backend, React and TailwindCss for the frontend, HTTP and MQTT for real-time communication.
 The system allows users to control various IoT devices in their home.

 ## Installation